How Many National Parks Are There?

 Military Park 1

-These four types of parks are all related to military history.
-These 25 locations include places that commemorate battles or other military engagements.
+National military parks and national battlefied parks are all related to military history.
+These types of parks have four categories over 25 locations.
+They include places that commemorate battles or other military engagements.
 Three popular examples are:

 National Lakeshores and National Seashores